Posts by Mark Graham

 The Domestic Turn: Business Process Outsourcing and the Growing Automation of Kenyan Organisations (now in print)

 I’m happy to announce a new paper to come out of our previous project studying Development and Broadband Internet Access in East Africa.
 The project looked at the role that changing connectivity in East Africa was having on three sectors of the economy: tea, tourism, and business process outsourcing (BPO).
-This paper, written with Laura Mann, focuses… Read More »
+This paper, written with Laura Mann, focuses… Read More: The Domestic Turn: Business Process Outsourcing and the Growing Automation… »

 Digital Transformations of Work [Conference, March 10 2016]